 The middle-cost wine from Egyptian International Beverages.
-I’ve had Shahrazad (or however you want to transliterate it) before, their cheapest line of wines, and although I wasn’t bowled over, I couldn’t really make up my mind whether I liked it.
-This stuff is Merlot-cab sauv, so I wasn’t expecting anything too bizarre.
+I’ve had Shahrazad (or however you want to transliterate it) before, their cheapest line of wines, which was pretty good (review forthcoming).
+Beausoleil red is merlot-cabernet sauvignon.
 Same style of bottle as the eponymous white which I looked at in December.
-50 LE, 12.5% ABV.
+65g, 12.5% ABV.

 Healthy crimson colour, seems thicker than the other reds.
-Pleasant aroma.
-Lots of oak, and red fruit.
+Nose of red fruit.

 Fairly tanniny but not too much so.
 Not particularly full-bodied.
 Red fruit.
 Not complicated.
 A bit sweet, maybe.